apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 in very relaxed terms.
 For instance `cas.someProperty`, `cas.some-property`, `cas.some_property`
 and `CAS_SOME_PROPERTY` are all valid names.

 The following list of properties are controlled by and provided to CAS.
+Each block, for most use cases, corresponds to a specific CAS module that is expected to be included in the final CAS distribution prepared during the build and deployment process.

 ### Embedded Tomcat